In order to start viewing the Past Track, you simply need to go to a vessel record or click on a vessel on the Live Map

 Logged-out users can see Past Track history for up to one day in the past, while logged-in users for up to three days in the Past.
 More history will become available upon purchasing the Voyage Data service or Professional and Professional Plus plan.

 All users have access to a vessel’s past track, which is indicated via a coloured track based on the speed of the vessel along the route.The colour of the speed is based on the following gradient.It is also easy to identify areas with coverage gaps of over 3 hours, as they are indicated with a dashed line instead of a continuous one.Moreover, all logged-in users (including users of our free Basic plan) also see the waypoints along the vessel track with the same colour and an arrow based on the course (or heading if the speed is below 2 knots) of the vessel at each respective position.

-If you hover over each position, you will be able to see the speed, course, and timestamp at each waypoint.
+If you hover over each position, you will be able to see the speed, course, timestamp and AIS Source of each waypoint.